SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/DFO_FraserSockeyeForecast/README.md

 ### Status of Data Set

-Most of the source data can be accessed through links in the latest report, but the final time series actually being used is not currently available online.
+Most of the source data can be accessed through links in the latest report, but the up-to-date time series actually being used is not currently available online.
 It is, however, available upon request from the [DFO Lower Fraser Office](https://www.dfo-mpo.gc.ca/contact/regions/pacific-pacifique-eng.html#Delta).
+A static copy of the covariates up to brood year 2022 is available in the [github repo](https://github.com/yi-xu/Sockeye_paper/tree/main/data) for the [Xu et al. 2024 paper](https://cdnsciencepub.com/doi/abs/10.1139/cjfas-2023-0139?journalCode=cjfas)

 The source data used to generate the specific environmental covariate time series are described in detail in the reports.
-The most recent report includes active links to online source data for the PDO variable as well as the raw sea surface temperature and salinity data.
+The most recent report includes active links to online source data for the PDO variable as well as the raw sea surface temperature and salinity data (BC ligh stations, Gulf of Alaska SST).
 For the Fraser River discharge data, an agency contact is provided.

 The reports include plots of the environmental covariate time series (e.g., Figures 3-5 of the [2021 Forecast](https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/41006057.pdf)), but do not include a table with the actual annual values.
 Recent forecast reports also include detailed discussion of environmental conditions in a supplemental document or appendix (e.g., Appendix A5 of the [2021 Forecast](https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/41006057.pdf)).